-$\Theta 22.13$ Central/Regional.
-Given the magnitude of environmental problems, national institutions were created to identify, improve, coordinate, monitor and supervise activities, as well as procure resources.
+2.13.
+Central/Regional.
+Given the magnitude of environmental problems. national institutions were created to identify, improve, coordinate, monitor and supervise activities, as well as procure resources.
 The first was a Permanent Board of Consultants for Environmental Problems, in the early 1970s.
 Then, in 1978, an Environment Organization was attached to the Prime Minister's office, as was a General Directorate of Environment in 1984, which was transformed into the Undersecretariat of Environment in 1989.

-022.14 The Ministry of Environment was established by government Decree no. 443 in 1991, which empowers it to conduct activities to protect and improve the These activities involve environment. ensuring appropriate land use, protecting natural resources, plants and animal species, and preventing pollution.
-Its duties include drafting laws, preparing rules and internal regulations, creating institutions (such as village environment associations and commissions to manage waste), supervising and planning environmental designs, interventions and actions as appropriate, managing watershed water quality and regional waste, creating environmental and strategies, coordinating policies environmental activities at international and national levels, conducting research, applying measurements. monitoring compliance. collecting data, managing finances, and carrying out extension and training.
+2.14.
+The Ministry of Environment was established by government Decree no. 443 in 1991, which empowers it to conduct activities to protect and improve the environment.
+These activities involve ensuring appropriate land use, protecting natural resources, plants and animal species, and preventing pollution.
+Its duties include drafting laws, preparing rules and internal regulations, creating institutions (such as environment associations village commissions to manage waste), supervising and planning environmental designs, interventions and actions as appropriate, managing watershed water quality and regional waste, creating environmental policies strategies. and coordinating environmental activities at international and national levels, conducting research, applying measurements, monitoring compliance, collecting data, managing finances, and carrying out extension and training.
 The ME has special consultative organs at three levels to ensure the participation of people in line with the requirements of environmental protection and development activities: The Environment Council (ENC)4, the Higher Council for the Environment (HCE)5, and

-Its basic objective is laid down as "ensuring the utilizationutilisation of the ideas, information and experience of other ministries, industrialists, voluntary organizationsorganisations, professional organizationsorganisations and individuals of reputed scientific background on issues related to the environment."
-The ENC is supposed to convene, under ordinary conditions, once in two years upon the call and agenda of the Minister of Environment.
-It embodies representatives from relevant ministries and their attached organizations, organizationsorganisations established by special laws, public and private industrial enterprises, professional and voluntary organizationsorganisations, universities, and local governments.
+Its basic objective is laid down as "ensuring the utilization of the ideas, information and experience of other ministries, industrialists, voluntary organizations, professional organizations individuals of reputed scientific background on issues related to the environment."
+The ENC is supposed to convene, under ordinary conditions, once in two years upon the call and agenda of the of Environment. Ĭt Minister embodies representatives from relevant ministries and their attached organizations, organizations established by special laws, public and private industrial professional and voluntary enterprises, organizations, universities, and local governments.
 The ENC convened three times until end of 1996.

-Its tasks are: "a) to set targets for environmental protection, pollution prevention, and the replenishment of diminishing stocks with a view to relevant international agreements; to carry out investigations proper on measures to materializematerialise these targets and monitor related activities; b) to lay down principles governing what kind of facilities can be constructed and where in special preservation areas; and on licenses for the allocation of immovable property and buildings; c) to determine other principles which will govern actions related to areas demarcated as special preservation areas; d) to determine principles governing, in general, the approach to environmental issues: and to conduct discussions and surveys according to agenda shaped by the Ministry" The HCE convenes at least two times a year with the participation of representatives from: SPO, Undersecretaries of relevant ministries, Head Office for Religious Affairs, STRIT, Nuclear
+Its tasks are: "a) to set targets for environmental protection. pollution prevention, replenishment of diminishing stocks with a view to relevant international agreements; to carry out investigations on proper measures to materialize these targets and monitor related activities; b) to lay down principles governing what kind of facilities can be constructed and where in special preservation areas: and on licenses for the allocation of immovable property and buildings; c) to determine other principles which will govern actions related to areas demarcated as special preservation areas; d) to determine principles governing, in general, the approach to environmental issues; and to conduct discussions and surveys according to agenda shaped by the Ministry" The HCE convenes at least two times a year with the participation of representatives from: SPO, Undersecretaries of relevant ministries, Head Office for Religious Affairs, STRIT, Nuclear Energy Agency of Turkey(NEA), 2 academicians to be selected from universities by the Council for Education.
+Union of the Chambers of Trade.
+Trade and Commercial Industry.
+Maritime Exchange, and the Union of the Agricultural Chambers of Turkey.
+Within the organizational structure of the HCE, there is also a Technical Committee for Environment composed of the Undersecretary of the ME and senior level officials

 Local Environment Committees (LECs)6.
 At the provincial level, there are "Provincial Directorates of Environment" which, as of 1995, were organized in 33 provinces.
-The National Assembly is considering proposals to reorganize the ME's structure to improve efficiency; the draft reorganization of ME establishing includes а Sustainable Development Council, increasing public participation, allowing for more flexible hiring of experts, and improving salaries to attract more qualified personnel (see Annex 5).
+The National Assembly is considering proposals to reorganize the ME's structure to improve efficiency; the draft reorganization of ME establishing includes a Sustainable Development Council, increasing public participation, allowing for more flexible hiring of experts, and improving salaries to attract more qualified personnel (see Annex 5).